 An estimated 300,000 children under the age of 18, some as young as seven, are currently serving as child soldiers in 30 different conflicts around the world, spanning from Asia and Africa to Latin America and Europe.
 Routinely kidnapped from their homes, these children are subject to violent treatment and reprehensible conditions before being sent to the frontlines to commit murder and rape against enemy soldiers, civilians, and even members of their own family.
 Female child soldiers in particular are raped and sexually exploited by their superiors or fellow combatants, contracting HIV or other sexually transmitted diseases while becoming pregnant in their early teenage years.
 Child soldiers are also given a variety of addictive drugs to blunt the psychological and physical trauma of training and combat.

-Virtue Foundation, a public charitable and nongovernmental organization with special consultative status to the United Nations, has launched the "Child Soldiers Project" (CSI), which forges partnerships with local NGOs in Africa to promote the demobilization, rehabilitation, and reintegration of child soldiers and provide medical assistance to child soldiers infected with HIV.
+In response, the Virtue Foundation has launched the “Child Soldiers Project” (CSI), which forges partnerships with local NGOs in Africa to promote the demobilization, rehabilitation, and reintegration of child soldiers and provide medical assistance to child soldiers infected with HIV.

 At the same time, Virtue Foundation is organizing lectures throughout the United States, whereby representatives of the Foundation team with local high school students to travel to select junior high and high schools to educate students about this issue and screen a documentary that sheds light on the plight of child soldiers and what can be done to help them.
 In the coming months, the Foundation will be traveling to schools in New York, New Jersey, Massachusetts, and Washington, D.C.
 By raising awareness of this important subject and leading informed discussions in the classroom about this ongoing problem, students will acquire a better sense of global understanding, empathy, and social responsibility.